Borderline (Tove Styrke song): Background

 Six months prior to its release, "Borderline" appeared in remixed form by Henning Fürst on a compilation album created as part of the election campaign of Swedish political party Feminist Initiative in April 2014.
 The official version of the track premiered on Sveriges Radio P3 on 8 October 2014; it was also uploaded to Styrke's SoundCloud account.
 Sony Music released "Borderline" for digital download and streaming the following day.

 Composition and lyrics

 "Borderline" is a three-minute and 23-second electropop song with reggae influences.
 Nolan Feeney of Time described Styrke's vocal style as an "adopted patois".

 Reception

 "Borderline" received critical acclaim.
 Mellanie Battolla of The Line of Best Fit wrote that the single established Styrke as "a shape-shifting pop singer that can ease herself in all music genres".

-"Borderline" did not enter the Sverigetopplistan singles chart, but received a gold certification by the Swedish Recording Industry Association (GLF), indicating sales of 20,000 units.
+"Borderline" did not enter the Sverigetopplistan singles chart, but received a platinum certification by the Swedish Recording Industry Association (GLF), indicating sales of 40,000 units.